stoneyezhenxu/document-manager-assessment/README.md

 # Propylon Document Manager

-The Propylon Document Management System is a streamlined web application comprising a fundamental API backend and a client  based on React and Django.
+The Propylon Document Management System is a streamlined web application comprising a fundamental API backend and a client  based on Django and React.
 It facilitates users in storing files at specific URLs for subsequent retrieval.
 The system employs Django as the backend framework and adheres to a RESTful design for its API endpoints.